 Every company has certain expectations from its employees.
 Certain indicators are used to evaluate employee performances.
 Employees must meet the performance goals set by the company to maximize their true potential.
 Even when you are working for yourself, performance goals help you to set work targets and the execution time and process.
 In order to boost your productivity, you need to better understand the meaning and importance of performance goals.

-What are Performance Goals?
+What Are Performance Goals?

 Performance goals are short-term targets that employees are expected to meet.
 Defining goals helps employees understand what kind of work is expected from them or their positions.
 It also helps employers to evaluate and guide employees in the right way.
 Tracking employee performances also help in deciding pay raises, promotions, dismissals, etc. Performance goals sometimes use incentives to boost employee productivity.